The type of support may vary but is often based in local communities, for example:

 Sometimes people might need a bit more help to unpick what's important for them, set goals and begin to try new things.
 This is where a Social Prescribing Link Worker may be able to help.

-Most GP surgeries can make referrals directly from their clinical system using Social Rx.
+Most GP surgeries can make referrals directly from their clinical system.

-If you are not based within a GP surgery, you can make a referral into Social Prescribing by clicking here.
+If you are not based within a GP surgery, you can make a referral into Social Prescribing by contacting the relevant Primary Care Network team.
+To find the contact details click here.

 'What is social prescribing?'
 This article from The Kings Fund gives background information and evidence about social prescribing: